lambdaclass/lambda_ethereum_consensus/docs/bitvectors.md

 11000000 10000000
 ```

-Moving it to little endian byte order (we go byte by byte and reverse the bits):
+Moving it to little-endian byte order (we go byte by byte and reverse the bits):

 ```
 00000011 00000001
 ```

-Which is what I'll send over the network.
-This is what SSZ calls `bitvectors`, which is a binary representing an array of booleans of constant size.
+Which is what SSZ calls `bitvectors`, and what nodes send over the network: a binary representing an array of booleans of constant size.
 We know that this array is of size 9 beforehand, so we know what bits are padding and should be ignored.
-For variable sized bit arrays we'll use `bitlists`, which we'll talk about later.
+For variable-sized bit arrays we'll use `bitlists`, which we'll talk about later.

 ### Internal representation